James Poyser

-James Jason Poyser is an American songwriter, record producer, musician and current member of the hip hop band The Roots.
+James Jason Poyser (b.
+January 30, 1967) is an American record producer, multi-instrumentalist, and songwriter from Philadelphia, Pennsylvania.
+He has been a member of the hip hop band The Roots since 2009, and plays with The Roots in the house band for The Tonight Show Starring Jimmy Fallon and formerly, Late Night with Jimmy Fallon.

+Early life and career

-Poyser has written and produced songs for various legendary and award-winning artists such as Erykah Badu, Mariah Carey, John Legend, Rihanna, Lauryn Hill, Common, Anthony Hamilton, D'Angelo, The Roots, Jill Scott, and Big Sean.
+Poyser was born in Sheffield, England to Jamaican parents, and raised in West Philadelphia, Pennsylvania.
+He has written and produced songs for numerous artists including Erykah Badu, Mariah Carey, John Legend, Rihanna, Lauryn Hill, Common, Anthony Hamilton, D'Angelo, the Roots, Jill Scott, Al Green, Emeli Sandé, Talib Kweli, Big Sean, and Andra Day, among others.

-During his career, Poyser has toured and played live with distinctive artists such DJ Jazzy Jeff & The Fresh Prince, Cece Peniston, Jay-Z, Usher, Queen Latifah, Elvis Costello, Aretha Franklin, and Hezekiah Walker.
-An active session musician, he has contributed to the works of Adele, Norah Jones, Eric Clapton, Al Green, Nas, Ziggy Marley, Citizen Cope, Yebba, Snoh Aalegra, and Femi Kuti among many others.
+Throughout his career, Poyser has toured and played for with high-profile artists including DJ Jazzy Jeff & The Fresh Prince, Cece Peniston, Jay-Z, Usher, Queen Latifah, D'Angelo, Elvis Costello, Hezekiah Walker, and Aretha Franklin, among others.
+An active session musician, he has contributed to the works of prominent musical acts such as Adele, Norah Jones, Eric Clapton, Elton John, Ozzy Osbourne, Nas, Ziggy Marley, Citizen Cope, Yebba, Snoh Aalegra, and Femi Kuti among others.

-His work in film and television include composing theme songs for shows such as Wyatt Cenac's Problem Areas, Hawthorne, The Break with Michelle Wolf, contributing music to the TV shows The Chappelle Show, Black-ish and the movies Fame, Dave Chappelle's Block Party, and Totally Awesome among many others.
+In film, he composed the score for the Academy Award-winning Two Distant Strangers, Boxing Day, and Totally Awesome, while contributing music and arrangements of Fame, Dave Chappelle's Block Party, and Jeymes Samuel's The Harder They Fall and The Book of Clarence (both for Netflix).
+He also scored the Hulu docu-series, The 1619 Project and the WNBA documentary, Unfinished Business by Alison Klayman, in addition to serving as a composer for the CBS television series, The Equalizer.
+Poyser also contributed music to the television shows The Chappelle Show, Black-ish and also composed the theme songs for Wyatt Cenac's Problem Areas, Hawthorne, and The Break with Michelle Wolf.

-Poyser received a Grammy for Best R&B Song in 2003 for co-writing/producing Erykah Badu and Common's hit "Love of My Life."
+Poyser received a Grammy Award for Best R&B Song in 2003 for his work on Erykah Badu and Common's hit single "Love of My Life (An Ode to Hip-Hop)."
 He was also the executive producer on Badu's highly celebrated albums, Mama's Gun and Worldwide Underground.
-He also received 2 Grammys, including Best R&B album, for producing John Legend's Wake Up! album in 2010.
+Poyser received two Grammy Awards, including Best R&B album, for producing John Legend's Wake Up! album in 2010.
+Along with his production partner Ahmir "Questlove" Thompson, he produced Al Green's album Lay it Down, which also won two Grammy Awards in 2008.

-A collaborator with the band dating back to Things Fall Apart, Poyser officially joined The Roots in 2009, composing and performing live as the house band for NBC's Late Night with Jimmy Fallon, and subsequently The Tonight Show Starring Jimmy Fallon.
-He is sometimes used as comic foil, especially for his use of deadpan facial expressions, and is frequently used as the pianist for Fallon's "thank-you notes" after the monologue ends.
-Poyser also tours with the band and regularly performs at the band's live shows.
+A collaborator with The Roots dating back to their fourth album, Things Fall Apart in 1999, Poyser officially joined the band in 2009.
+He met Jimmy Fallon in 2013 and performs in The Roots as part of the in-house band on NBC's Late Night with Jimmy Fallon, and subsequently The Tonight Show Starring Jimmy Fallon.
+He sometimes acts on the show, as comic foil, using deadpan facial expressions, such as in the popular recurring sketch, "Thank-You Notes".
+Poyser also tours with the band and regularly performs at their live shows.